 - weight reduction if indicated.

 There are several groups of medications that may need to be considered in certain cases of infant GER (rare) or toddler/childhood GERD.
 These include:

 - Medication to lessen gas, for example, Mylicon or Gaviscon

 - Medication to neutralize stomach acid, for example, Mylanta or Maalox

 - Medication to lessen stomach acid histamine blockers, for example, famotidine (Pepcid) or cimetidine (Tagamet), and proton pump inhibitors or PPIs, for example, omeprazole (Prilosec), pantoprazole (Prevacid), or rabeprazole (Aciphex)

-- Medication to promote emptying of stomach contents, for example, metoclopramide (Reglan, however, it has a number of side effects) or erythromycin (more routinely used as an antibiotic but known to have side the effect of increasing stomach contractions, but may be helpful with GERD)
+- Medication to promote emptying of stomach contents, for example, metoclopramide (Reglan, however, it has several side effects) or erythromycin (more routinely used as an antibiotic but known to have side the effect of increasing stomach contractions, but may be helpful with GERD)

-The use of these medications follows a stepwise approach (from #1 to #4) based upon severity of symptoms.
+The use of these medications follows a stepwise approach (from #1 to #4) based upon the severity of symptoms.
 Consultation with a pediatric gastroenterologist may be helpful for patients whose response to the above approach is disappointing.

 What natural or home remedies treat GER in infants?

 Since the fundamental issue for infants with GER is "tincture of time," most infants need no specific therapy.
 Lifestyle adjustments that have been helpful for some infants include the following:

 - Mild elevation of the head of the crib mattress

 - Maintaining an upright position for the first 20 to 30 minutes following a feeding

 - Thickening of the formula with rice cereal